Danny Lyon: Civil rights work

-Lyon began his involvement in the civil rights movement when he hitch-hiked to Cairo, Illinois, during a summer break after his junior year at the University of Chicago.
+Lyon began his involvement in the civil rights movement in 1962 when he hitch-hiked to Cairo, Illinois during a summer break after his junior year at the University of Chicago.
 He was inspired by a speech John Lewis had given at a church on his first day in Cairo.
 After his speech Lewis left to go attend a sit-in, Lyon was impressed by this, Lewis was putting action behind his words.
 Lyon then decided to march to a nearby segregated swimming pool, the demonstrators knelt down to pray as the pool-goers heckled them.
 Soon a truck came, it went through the crowd in an attempt to break it up, a young black girl was hit by the truck and Lyon knew that he wanted to be a part of the movement.
 For a time after this, in the 1960s, Lewis and Lyon were roommates.

-In September 1962 with a $300 donation by Harry Belafonte, SNCC flew Lyon to Jackson and the Mississippi Delta to cover voter registration workers.
+In September 1962, with a $300 donation by Harry Belafonte, the Student Nonviolent Coordinating Committee (SNCC) flew Lyon to Jackson and the Mississippi Delta to cover voter registration workers.
 Shortly after, Lyon had a run-in with the police, one of whom threatened to kill him because when told they “didn’t mix the races down here”, Lyon claimed he had a Black grandfather.
 Lyon left town in order to keep all the pictures he had taken safe from being confiscated.

 In 1963 Lyon returned, but the SNCC was reluctant to bring him aboard as their photographer.
 One job Lyon participated in was getting a picture of some high-school girls who were in prison at the Leesburg Stockade without any charges against them.
 He hid in the back of a car while someone else drove him to the prison, and the young man who drove distracted the guards while Lyon snuck in the back to get the photo.

 After being accepted as the photographer for SNCC, Lyon was present at almost all of the major historical events during the movement capturing the moments with his camera.

 His pictures appeared in The Movement: documentary of a struggle for equality, a documentary book about the Civil Rights Movement in the southern region of the United States.